z0mbiesrock/Diamond-Ore/README.md

 Precision Diamond Drill - Extremely rapid drill that can mine anything extractable.
 Only occupies one tile.

-Diamond Turret - Comes in two sizes, and accepts a variety of ammo types.
+Diamond Turret - Comes in four sizes, and accepts a variety of ammo types.

 Barrage Turret - Short range high damage rapidfire turret.